Weierstrass traveling wave solutions for dissipative BBM equation: Exact solutions via functions

+Using a linear transformation \cite{Byrd} p.
+311 of the dependent variable $u=-\sqrt[3]{12c}\hat{u}-(1-c)$, \eqref{aaa} can be written in standard form with solution and invariants

-For verification, if one takes $\frac{d}{d\zeta}$ of the above, we recover \eqref{61}.
-We will not discuss the reduction to hyperbolic or trigonometric functions, since this was done extensible before by many authors, but instead we refer the reader to \cite{Nickel}.
+The limiting cases are obtained when $A=0, D=0$ to yield back to \eqref{62}.
+We will not discuss here this reduction to hyperbolic or trigonometric functions, since this was done extensible before by many authors, but instead we refer the reader to \cite{Nickel, Ablo} for the reduction and classification that depends on the signs of the invariants.

 Instead, we will analyze the novel case of the solutions that travel with a critical velocity $c=1$.
 At the boundary between the fast and slow waves we will encounter periodic solutions in terms of rational combination of Jacobian elliptic functions.